calhounbryce13/classwork-data-API/README.md

 query for user data from a MongoDB database of user classes, events, and tasks.

+GETTING STARTED:

+1.download the current issue into a directory
+2.add your mongoDB connection string to the .env file 3.run 'npm install' and then 'npm start' in the terminal

     HOW TO REQUEST DATA FROM API:

         DAILY COURSEWORK: